ADT Self Setup vs. Vivint

 - Apps: Both companies also offer responsive, easy-to-use apps that let you control your whole security system with just your voice.

 - Pricing: You’ll pay more across the board for Vivint than ADT Self Setup, but that’s because Vivint is a full-service home security company while ADT Self Setup is a DIY system.

 - Installation options: ADT Self Setup is self-installed, while Vivint requires professional installation.

 - Equipment branding: Vivint uses equipment designed for Vivint systems only.
 While ADT Self Setup’s sensors are made by ADT, it uses security cameras from Google Nest.

 Let’s start this comparison by focusing on what you actually get when you sign up with each company.

 Both companies offer high-quality equipment including door and window sensors, motion sensors, and a range of cameras.
 Both systems integrate smoothly with both Alexa and Google Home, so you can connect to additional devices like smart light bulbs, electric blinds, garage doors, and televisions.
 And, you can control everything with just your voice.

-Ultimately, though, Vivint has a slight edge over Blue by ADT when it comes to choice.
-As you’ll see if you visit our Vivint review, Vivint has glass break sensors, a carbon monoxide sensor, a thermostat, and its own line of door locks, for instance.
-Blue by ADT has none of these.
-What does Blue have that Vivint doesn’t?
-A keychain remote.
+Ultimately, though, Vivint has a slight edge over ADT Self Setup when it comes to choice.
+As you’ll see if you visit our Vivint review, Vivint has glass break sensors, a carbon monoxide sensor, and its own line of door locks, for instance.
+ADT Self Setup has none of these, but ADT plans to integrate more Z-Wave and Matter smart home components soon.

 FYI: A window sensor will let you know if someone tries to open a window of your home.
 Only a glass break sensor can tell you if an intruder actually breaks a window.